Primary Research Focus

 Katie White, BS

-White holds a bachelor’s degree in animal sciences from the University of Missouri.
+Anderson holds a bachelor's degree in biomedical sciences from MSU Mankato.

 Brandon Meyerink, BS